-All issues relating to the potential suspension are discussed at a meeting of the full UCAR.
-A majority vote of a quorum of the UCAR to suspend the protocol is communicated to the PI, the Department Chair, the University Council, and the Institutional Official, in writing.
-The Institutional Official reviews the reasons for the suspension and the corrective actions recommended by the UCAR, and in consultation with the UCAR, ensures that any necessary corrective actions are taken.
-A report of the suspension and corrective actions is then prepared by UCAR, and an electronic letter with a copy of the report is sent to OLAW by the IO.
-Preliminary reports to OLAW may be made by telephone
+All issues relating to the potential suspension are discussed at a meeting of the full IACUC.
+A majority vote of a quorum of the IACUC to suspend the protocol is communicated to the PI, the Department Chair, the University Council, and the Institutional Official, in writing.
+The Institutional Official reviews the reasons for the suspension and the corrective actions recommended by the IACUC, and in consultation with the IACUC, ensures that any necessary corrective actions are taken.
+A report of the suspension and corrective actions is then prepared by the IACUC, and an electronic letter with a copy of the report is sent to OLAW by the IO.
+Preliminary reports to OLAW may be made by telephone.